-Joseph S. Salemi teaches in the Department of Humanities at New York University,
+Joseph S. Salemi is an American poet, translator and scholar who teaches in the Department of Humanities at New York University,

 and in the Classics Department of both Hunter College and Brooklyn College, C.U.N.Y.
-He is a widely published scholar, translator, and poet whose work has appeared in
+His work has appeared in

 over fifty journals and literary magazines in the United States and in Britain.
 As a